 Insurance Life and Savings Plans

-It is vital to get as least 1 – 2 life and savings plan per person to help you cope with ageing in Singapore.
-If you are married, this is all the more critical as you do not want your wife or children to be left with nothing if something happens to you.
+It is vital to have at least one or two life and savings plans per person to cope with ageing in Singapore.
+If you are married, this becomes even more critical as you don’t want your spouse or children left without financial support if anything happens to you.

-A life insurance plan provides you with protection in the event of total permanent disability (TPD) and death.
-Though this can also be achieved with a term insurance, a life insurance plan also provides you with regular savings and some can even be converted into annuities for your retirement.
+A life insurance plan offers protection in the event of total permanent disability (TPD) or death.
+While term insurance covers this, life insurance plans also provide regular savings and some can be converted into annuities for retirement.

-An endowment or savings policy is also a necessity.
-It is a plan that is designed to pay a lump sum after a specific term or on death.
-Typical maturities are ten, fifteen or twenty years up to a certain age limit.
-Such policies also pay out in the case of TPD or death.
+An endowment or savings policy is also essential.
+It pays a lump sum after a set term or upon death.
+Maturities are typically 10, 15, or 20 years, up to a certain age limit.
+These policies cover TPD or death as well.

-Getting such policies into your portfolio will ensure peace of mind for both you and your family, spouse and children, and help you plan towards retirement and ageing in Singapore.
+Including such policies in your portfolio ensures peace of mind for you and your family and supports your retirement and ageing plans in Singapore.

 Exchange Traded Funds (ETFs)

-Exchange traded funds (ETFs) are basically investment funds that are listed and traded on a stock exchange.
-Your money is pooled with money from other investors and invested according to the ETF’s stated investment objective.
+Exchange-traded funds (ETFs) are investment funds listed and traded on stock exchanges.
+Your money is pooled with other investors and managed based on the ETF’s objectives.

 Real Estate Investment Trusts (REITS)

-According to Wikipedia, a real estate investment trust (REIT) is a company that owns, and in most cases operates, income-producing real estate, ranging from office and apartment buildings to warehouses, hospitals, shopping centers, hotels and timberlands.
+A real estate investment trust (REIT) is a company that owns and typically operates income-producing real estate, including office buildings, apartments, warehouses, hospitals, shopping centers, hotels, and timberlands.

 REITS Exchange Traded Funds (ETFs)